 Kosta Karakashyan is a Bulgarian-Armenian

-Using performance, film, choreography and text, he investigates how to nurture tenderness, empathy and intimacy in an increasingly anxious, violent, and political world.
-Kosta is based between New York and Bulgaria and is also the founder and creative director of Studio Karakashyan.
+Through live performance, film, and writing, he investigates how to nurture tenderness, empathy and intimacy in an increasingly anxious, violent, and political world.
+Kosta is based between New York and Bulgaria and is the founder and creative director of Studio Karakashyan.

 Kosta has written for Dance Magazine, Single Step Foundation, FashionBeans, Independent Fashion Bloggers, and more.
 He writes art criticism, essays on art, culture, identity, education, and human rights, and journal entries on his own projects and process.